Zaptopod4001/GameOfLifeTilemap/README.md

 # About
-I created this as an exercise for how to use Tilemaps a while back.
+I created this Game of Life implementation to learn how to use Unity Tilemaps a while back.

 # Copyright
 Code and algorithm implementation by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.